Characterization of cactus-expandable digraphs via doubly bidirectionally connected pairs: Abstract

 \section{Abstract}

-Azuma et al.\ showed that strongly connected digraph without doubly bidirectionally connected pair is cactus-expandable.
-We show the converse; namely, If a digraph has a doubly bidirectionally connected pair, then its expansion cannot be cactus.
+Azuma et al.\ showed that a strongly connected digraph without a doubly bidirectionally connected pair is cactus-expandable.
+We prove the converse: if a digraph has a doubly bidirectionally connected pair, then no expansion of it is a cactus digraph.
+Combined with the theorem of Azuma et al., this yields a characterization of strongly connected cactus-expandable digraphs. \textbf{Keywords:} digraph, cactus-expandable. \textbf{2020 MSC:} Primary 05C20; Secondary 05C38, 05C40.